Bed Nets and Malaria Prevention Education in Mansa, Zambia

 Malaria Prevention in Chipata, Zambia

-In 2013 and 2014, Rotarian Malaria Partners and the Rotary Club of Seattle joined with the Rotary Club of Oyster Bay for a one-day medical camp organized by the Oyster Bay club in distributing over 1,500 bed nets to needy households in this township located just north of Dar es Salaam.
+In 2013 and 2014, Rotarian Malaria Partners and the Rotary Club of Seattle joined with the Rotary Club of Oyster Bay for a one-day medical camp organized by the Oyster Bay club.
+Together, this group distributed over 1,500 bed nets to households in this township located just north of Dar es Salaam.

-Mufulira 2 followed the partnership model established in Mufulira I with a $51,700 Rotary Matching Grant project designed to prevent and treat disease among 18,000 in village and town areas of Mufulira District.
-Launched in July 2013, the project combined the distribution of long-lasting insecticide-treated bednets, test and treat interventions, purchase of chemicals, and support for indoor residual spraying by Mufulira District health staff.
+Mufulira 2 was the second phase of the $51,700 Rotary Matching Grant project designed to prevent and treat disease among 18,000 in village and town areas of Mufulira District.
+Launched in July 2013, the project combined the distribution of long-lasting insecticide-treated bed nets, test and treat interventions, purchase of chemicals, and support for indoor residual spraying by Mufulira District health staff.
 In addition, the project provided training for community health and clinic workers in malaria case management through media, village and school presentations, and in environmental management via drainage ditch cleaning.
 The Rotary Clubs of Seattle (#4 ) and Mufulira were the lead clubs for this project, with financial support from six additional clubs plus Rotary districts 5030 and 5100.
 Mufulira 2 is closely coordinated with the Mufulira District Health Management Team’s malaria prevention and control action plan.

-In July 2012, several members of the Rotary Club of Seattle visited Bukoba, Tanzania.
-It is town of 100,000 on the western shore of Lake Victoria.
-It lies in the country’s most endemic malarial region.
-There, a relationship was forged.
-The Rotary Clubs of Seattle, Sammamish, Lake Forest Park, and the Hokkaido International School (Japan) joined Rotarian Malaria Partners in supporting the Bukoba Town Health Clinic anti-malaria treatment campaign between 2013 and 2015.
+In July 2012, several members of the Rotary Club of Seattle visited Bukoba, Tanzania, a town of 100,000 people on the western shore of Lake Victoria.
+It lies in a region of Tanzania where malaria is endemic.
+The Rotary Clubs of Seattle, Sammamish, Lake Forest Park, and the Hokkaido International School of Japan joined Rotarian Malaria Partners in supporting the Bukoba Town Health Clinic anti-malaria treatment campaign, which took place from 2013 to 2015.
 The project provided subsidized ACT (Artimisinin-based Combination Therapy) dosages for young children and pregnant mothers.
-Over 4,000 young lives were spared the ravages and often-grave consequences of malarial infection without enduring a crippling financial burden.
+This project impacted 4,000 people in the region.